mikenakis/Blaster/Blaster-README.md

    A list mapping defines the view to use to emit a list.

 TODO:

+- Functionality to implement:
+  - List of posts (possibly with pagination)
+  - Search and search results (possibly with pagination)
+  - List of post tags/categories with each post
+  - List of all categories (on the sidebar)
+  - List of all tags (tag cloud?) (on the sidebar)
 - Add minification of css, js files
 - Add embedding of small svg files
 - Research the "integrity" attribute of `<script>` and possibly implement it